-The Israel Conservatory of Music, Tel Aviv, is pleased to announce the 3rd International recorder competition which will be held as part of the 3rd Tel Aviv Recorder Festival (TARF) in February 2020.
+The Israel Conservatory of Music, Tel Aviv, is pleased to announce the 3rd International recorder competition which will be held as part of the 3rd Tel Aviv Recorder Festival (TARF) February 2-7, 2020.

 The aim of the competition: